Coming Soon to AppExchange — 2026

 dateFieldApiNameStringAPI name of the Date field on the related object.

-relationshipFieldApiNameStringAPI name of the lookup field that links back to the current record.
+relationshipFieldApiNameStringAPI name of the lookup field that links each record back to the parent record.

-preloadExistingDatesBooleanfalseWhen ON, queries existing related date records and shows them in the calendar.
+preloadExistingDatesBooleanfalseWhen ON, queries existing related date records and shows them on the calendar when it loads.

-blockedDatesSourceObjectStringAPI name of an object to query for dates that should be blocked.
+blockedDatesSourceObjectStringAPI name of an object to query for dates that should be blocked (shown as unavailable).

 blockedDatesDateFieldStringDate field on the blocked dates object.